- Daljit Sohi, Head Of School

 - Mark Wiedenmann, Director of the Upper School

-- CHARLTON JACKSON, Interim Director of the Middle School
+- JEFF MERCER, Director of the Middle School

 - Dorothy Hutcheson, Director of the Village School